leovantoji/Machine-Learning-Engineer-Nanodegree/README.md

     - `min_samples_split`: a node must have at least `min_samples_split` samples in order to be large enough to be split.
 If it has less than `min_samples_split` samples, it will not be split, and the splitting process stops. `min_samples_split` doesn't control the minimum size of a leaf
     - `min_samples_leaf` is the minimum number of samples that a leaf must have. `min_samples_leaf` can be a float or an integer
   - Large `max_depth` very often causes overfitting, since a tree that is too deep, can memorize the data.
 Small `max_depth` can result in a very simple model, which may cause underfitting.
   - Small `min_samples_split` may result in a complicated, highly branched tree, which can mean the model has memorized the data, or in other words, overfit.
-Large `min_samples_split` may result in the tree not having enough flexibility to get built, and may result in underfitting
+Large `min_samples_split` may result in the tree not having enough flexibility to get built, and may result in underfitting.
   - Decision Tree in sklearn:
     ```python
     # Import statements